tqtran7/todolistserver/README.md

 This project demonstrates how to setup a simple API for the todo application.
 The database is already configured and setup remotely.
 You just need to install the dependencies and start the server.

+NOTE: This application was tested on `node v23.3.0`

 ## Instructions

 Install dependencies: